List of Boston Bruins seasons

 The 2011 Stanley Cup champion Bruins meet then-U.S. President Barack Obama.

 The Boston Bruins are a professional ice hockey team based in Boston.
 They are members of the Atlantic Division in the Eastern Conference of the National Hockey League (NHL) and are one of the "Original Six" teams of the league.
 Founded in 1924, they are the league's third-oldest team and the oldest team based in the United States, with the 2023–24 season marking the 100th year of operation for the franchise.
-As of the end of the 2023–24 season, the Bruins have won 3,404 regular season games, accumulated 30 division championships and six conference championships, led the league in points fifteen times, appeared in the playoffs 77 times, and won six Stanley Cup titles.
+As of the end of the 2023–24 season, the Bruins have won 3,404 regular season games, accumulated 30 division championships and five conference championships, led the league in points fifteen times, appeared in the playoffs 77 times, appeared in Stanley Cup Finals 20 times, and won six Stanley Cup titles.

 The Bruins started play in 1924, and won their first Stanley Cup championship in 1929, winning two games against the New York Rangers in the Finals.
 Over the next 12 seasons, the Bruins reached the Stanley Cup Final three times, losing to the Montreal Canadiens in 1930 and winning their second and third championship titles in 1939 and 1941.
 The Bruins fared decently in terms of playoff appearance until they reached an eight-year playoff drought from 1960 to 1967.
 They made up for the drought by winning the Stanley Cup in 1970 and 1972.
 The Bruins missed the playoffs in 1997, finishing with the worst record of the season with 61 points, ending a 29-year playoff appearance streak, the longest in NHL history.
 Throughout the streak, the Bruins qualified for the Stanley Cup Final five times apart from their 1970 and 1972 wins—1974, 1977, 1978, 1988, and 1990.
 The 1989–90 season was also the season they won their first Presidents' Trophy title, accumulating 101 points.
 Throughout the next nine seasons, the Bruins faced a rough patch, qualifying for the playoffs five times and missing the playoffs four times.